drhelius/grpc-demo/README.md

 In this proto file a service called `UserService` is described.
 The service has two *methods*, `Create` and `Read`.
 Each *method* use *messages* to transfer data.

-The `Read` *methodo* uses the `ReadUserReq` message as input and `ReadUserResp` as output. `ReadUserReq` is defined as a simple data structure with a single string that represents the User *id*. `ReadUserResp` is defined with a field called *user* of type `User`.
+The `Read` *method* uses the `ReadUserReq` message as input and `ReadUserResp` as output. `ReadUserReq` is defined as a simple data structure with a single string that represents the User *id*. `ReadUserResp` is defined with a field called *user* of type `User`.

 The type or *message* `User` is defined as a group of three strings, *id*, *name* and *email*.

 So the Read *method* expects a user ID and returns the user data.

 Note that this proto file is *importing* `google/api/annotations.proto` to annotate each *method* in the service with `option (google.api.http)`.
-This annotation let you [transcode HTTP to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) and viceversa, so that clients can access your gRPC API by using HTTP/JSON:
+This annotation let you [transcode HTTP to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) and vice versa, so that clients can access your gRPC API by using HTTP/JSON:

 ```proto
 ...